sedlakmate/digital-rgb-led-strip/README.md

 5. Device saves credentials and connects automatically on future boots

 ### Web Interface (ESP32 Only)
-- Once connected to WiFi, the device IP address is displayed in the Serial monitor
+- Once connected to WiFi, the device broadcasts its presence on the network via mDNS
-- Open a web browser and navigate to the device's IP address
+- Access the device at **`http://ledstrip.local`** (or use the IP address shown in Serial monitor)
+- The device is discoverable as "LED Strip Controller" on your network
 - **Web Dashboard**: View current LED settings and system status
 - **REST API Endpoints**:
   - `GET /api/status` - Get current settings as JSON